emqx/blog/en/202108/connecting-to-emqx-cloud-with-mqttfx.md

-## Introduction to EMQ X Cloud
+## Introduction to EMQX Cloud

-[EMQ X Cloud](https://www.emqx.com/en/cloud) is a fully managed cloud-native MQTT service launched by [EMQ](https://www.emqx.com/en) company that can connect to a large number of IoT devices and integrate various databases and business systems.
-As the **world's first fully managed** [**MQTT 5.0**](https://www.emqx.com/en/mqtt/mqtt5) **public cloud service**, EMQ X Cloud provides MQTT message service with one-stop operation and maintenance management and a unique isolation environment.
+[EMQX Cloud](https://www.emqx.com/en/cloud) is a fully managed cloud-native MQTT service launched by [EMQ](https://www.emqx.com/en) company that can connect to a large number of IoT devices and integrate various databases and business systems.
+As the **world's first fully managed** [**MQTT 5.0**](https://www.emqx.com/en/mqtt/mqtt5) **public cloud service**, EMQX Cloud provides MQTT message service with one-stop operation and maintenance management and a unique isolation environment.

-In the era of the Internet of Everything, EMQ X Cloud can help users quickly build industry applications for the IoT area and easily realize the collection, transmission, calculation, and persistence of IoT data.
+In the era of the Internet of Everything, EMQX Cloud can help users quickly build industry applications for the IoT area and easily realize the collection, transmission, calculation, and persistence of IoT data.

-This article will use [Free Public MQTT Server](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQ X Cloud as the MQTT server address for this test.
+This article will use [Free Public MQTT Server](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX Cloud as the MQTT server address for this test.
 The server access information is as follows:

 - Broker: **broker.emqx.io**
 - TCP Port: **1883**
 - SSL/TLS Port: **8883**

-For more details, please visit [EMQ X Cloud website](https://www.emqx.com/en/cloud) or check [EMQ X Cloud documentation](https://docs.emqx.io/en/cloud/latest/).
+For more details, please visit [EMQX Cloud website](https://www.emqx.com/en/cloud) or check [EMQX Cloud documentation](https://docs.emqx.io/en/cloud/latest/).